yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 </ul>

-To install YugabyteDB Anywhere on an OpenShift cluster, you can use YugabyteDB Anywhere Operator or the Helm tool.
+<br>To install YugabyteDB Anywhere on an OpenShift cluster, you can use YugabyteDB Anywhere Operator or the Helm tool.

 {{< note title="Note" >}}